Hearing Aid Services

 Can I claim hearing aid services through my HSA?

 Yes, if the service was provided by a licensed hearing aid practitioner in Alberta or BC.
-Keep the receipt showing the provider's credentials, date, and amount.

 Source